-Although commercial truck accidents are not as talked about as traditional passenger vehicle collisions, they often cause more serious damages.
-The law states that any vehicle carrying over 10,000 pounds are considered trucks, but often times these trucks carry much more.
+Although commercial truck accidents are not as talked about as traditional passenger vehicle collisions, they often cause more serious damage.
+The law states that any vehicle carrying over 10,000 pounds is considered a truck, but often times these trucks carry much more.
 Sometimes trucks can weigh up to 80,000 pounds.

-Compared to a 3,000-pound passenger vehicle, the large size and weight of a commercial truck can do much more damage, cause more serious injuries, and frequently even death when involved in an auto accident.
+Compared to a 3,000-pound passenger vehicle, a commercial truck’s large size and weight can do much more damage, cause more serious injuries, and frequently even death when involved in an auto accident.
 If the truck is carrying hazardous or bulky items, the risk of fatalities and injuries in the event of an accident increases drastically.

 The Insurance Institute of Highway Safety, or IIHS, reports that over half a million trucks were involved in accidents in the U.S. in 2010 alone, resulting in about 100,000 serious injuries and over 5,000 deaths.
 In 2009, only 3,200 deaths were caused by commercial truck accidents.
-As the number of trucks on the roads increase, the number of fatalities due to truck accidents will increase as well.
+As the number of trucks on the roads increases, the number of fatalities due to truck accidents will also increase.

 Semi-Truck Accidents and Negligence

 In the legal world, a truck accident includes an incident or series of events involving a vehicle with a weight greater than 10,000 pounds that resulted in property damage, bodily injury, and/or death.
 Although these accidents are usually caused by one party or another, in order for the victim to receive compensation from the truck driver, the truck accident must meet the following criteria:

 - The truck accident was a result of fault and/or recklessness of another driver

 - The injury or death of the victim was a result of the truck accident